flyve-mdm/ios-inventory-agent/guide.md

         </div>
     </div>
 </div>

-#### 7. Done, you will now receive a confirmation message when you send the XML file with the device data to your server
+#### 7. Now, if you want to see the information sent by the Inventory Agent app, go to your GLPI panel
 <figure class="media guide-figure">
     <div class="media-img ratio-16-9">
         <a type="button" data-toggle="modal" data-target="#screen7" href="#" >